SAP-samples/cloud-sfsf-benefits-ext/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/cloud-sfsf-benefits-ext)](https://api.reuse.software/info/github.com/SAP-samples/cloud-sfsf-benefits-ext)

-# SAP Employee Benefits Management Sample Application
+# Description

-*SAP Employee Benefits Management* is a sample extension application for *SAP SuccessFactors Employee Central*.
+*SAP Employee Benefits Management Sample Application* is a sample extension application for *SAP SuccessFactors Employee Central*.
 The application can be used by employees to make orders in specific benefit campaigns and by HR managers to manage employee benefits and set up new benefit campaigns.

 The purpose of this sample application is to show you how to deploy and configure a Java extension application for SAP SuccessFactors on the SAP Business Technology Platform.

+# Requirements
 ## System requirements

 Before you proceed with the rest of this tutorial, be sure you have access to: